1st July 2019 by Neil Barnes

 More than seven in 10 workers think their local doctor’s surgery or GP should increase its opening hours to improve accessibility for workers.
 Three in 10 believe they live too far away from their GP to visit them as often as they’d like, according to the OnePoll.com research.
 And 27 per cent think the time they take off work to visit the doctor directly affects the productivity of their company.

 In fact, a fifth have waited until after their shift at work has finished and gone to A&E, instead of taking time out of the office.
 One third also fear that taking time off work to deal with health concerns could end up holding them back in their career.
 And despite all this, a fifth admit they still ‘look down’ on colleagues who take time away from work to go to the doctor.

-To find out more about how employers could make access to GP easier, read Benenden Health’s helpful guide.
+Find out more about how employers could make access to GP easier.

 Benenden Health's media team only deal with enquiries from the media.
 If you're not a journalist, please visit our contact us page to get in touch.